An Introduction to the Basics of Mutual Funds

 What Every Investor Should Know About Mutual Funds

 Mutual funds offer a way for a group of investors to effectively pool their money so they can invest in a wider variety of investment vehicles and take advantage of professional money management through the purchase of one mutual fund share.
-Mutual fund companies essentially collect the money from their investors, or shareholders, and invest that pooled money into individual investment vehicles according to some risk profile, money management philosophy, or financial goal.
+When you buy a mutual fund share, you're investing in stocks, bonds and other securities that are held within the fund.

 What Makes Mutual Funds Good Investment Options